eherna97/LearningCPP/README.md

 # Learning C++
-> The purpose of this repository is for me to log my progress and my journey as I learn C++.
+> The purpose of this repository is for me to log my progress and my journey learning C++.
 I
 > will be using the textbook *Programming Principles and Practice Using C++* by Bjarne
 > Stroustrup to learn C++ from scratch and to continue sharpening my understanding about
 > programming.